carbon-language/carbon-lang/mlir/docs/CAPI.md

 pointer to the first character of the string fragment (`str`) and the fragment length (`length`).
-Note that the fragment is _not necessarily_ null-terminated, the `length` field must be used to identify the last character. `MlirStringRef` is a non-owning pointer, the caller is in charge of perfoming the copy or ensuring that the pointee outlives all uses of `MlirStringRef`.
+Note that the fragment is _not necessarily_ null-terminated, the `length` field must be used to identify the last character. `MlirStringRef` is a non-owning pointer, the caller is in charge of performing the copy or ensuring that the pointee outlives all uses of `MlirStringRef`.

 ### Printing